Goldwin Smith: Anglo-Saxonism

 Smith is considered by historian Edward P. Kohn to be a "devout Anglo-Saxonist", a racial belief system developed by British and American intellectuals, politicians and academics in the 19th century.
 In his view, Smith defined the "Anglo-Saxon race" as not necessarily being limited to English people, but extended to the Welsh and Lowland Scots, though not the Irish.
 Speaking in 1886, he proclaimed that he was standing "by the side of John Bright against the dismemberment of the great Anglo-Saxon community of the West, as I now stand against the dismemberment of the great Anglo-Saxon community of the East."
 These words formed the key to his views of the future of the British Empire and he was a leading member of the anti-imperialist "Little Englander" movement.

 Smith thought that Canada was destined by geography to become part of the United States.
 In his view, separated by artificial north–south barriers, into zones communicating naturally with adjoining portions of the United States, Canada was an artificially constructed and badly-governed nation.
 In his view, it would eventually break away from the British Empire, and the "Anglo-Saxons" of the North American continent would become one nation.
 These views are most fully developed in his work Canada and the Canadian Question (1891).
-Smith's views on the future of Canada–United States relations was criticised by Canadian priest George Monro Grant in the Canadian Magazine.
+Smith's views on the future of Canada–United States relations were criticised by Canadian priest George Monro Grant in the Canadian Magazine.